AlainParadis/designschool/_topics/graph-design.md

       This is my design.
 Note the art on the paste-board.
 Keep live art there in case you need to go back to it.
     </figcaption>
     </figure>

+    Be sure to keep live graphs and other live artwork on the paste-board.
+Also, limit yourself only to Adobe Fonts.

+    <div class="reminder">Remember: <span class="command">Go Type > Find Font</span> to see which fonts are in use in your document.
+Use the Change function to switch them all to Adobe Fonts.</div>

 ---